dnCRevelation/FullStackApplication-Portfolio-V1/README.md

 Definitions
 For the purposes of this Disclaimer:

+Owner refers to the author and developer of this software as the prime copyright author of this software.

 You means the individual accessing the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 Application means the software program provided by the owner, downloaded by you on any electronic device, named FullStackApplication-Portfolio-V1.